 If you really want to go all-out with a creative presentation, paper is a pretty versatile medium.
 Clever folding, moving parts, or other interactive elements can make for an unforgettable advertisement, like this one from Kelli Anderson.
 It uses a simple form of animation known as lenticular printing.

-Including design elements inspired by traditional art mediums — whether paint splatters, watercolor splashes, ink drawings, or something else (real or digital) — can give your flyer an extra-creative looks that feels custom-made.
+Including design elements inspired by traditional art mediums—whether paint splatters, watercolor splashes, ink drawings, or something else (real or digital)—can give your flyer design an extra-creative look that feels custom-made.
 This colorful example from Dussk Design layers different textures from the same color family in a way that feels spontaneous and energetic.

 Want to draw attention to a certain part of your design?
 Try placing it on top of a block of color, which shows that that area is important, especially when you use a loud color like red or yellow.
 In this example from Rich Scott, the red area highlights the key information: the brand name, the website, and that magic word: FREE.